Innovative Ways That Hotels Are Using Social Media to Attract More Customers

 Invite them to play

 With a loyal legion of virtual farmers and Candy Crush addicts, Facebook’s gaming community reaches far and wide.
-Marriott Hotels has cleverly decided to harness the power of play by creating a Facebook game of its very own.
+Marriott Hotels has cleverly decided to harness the power of play by creating its own Facebook game.
 Entitled “My Marriott Hotel,” players are invited to operate all facets of their own computer-generated kitchen.
-When their cyber-restaurant manages to turn a profit, they are then able to move on to running other aspects of the hotel.
+When their cyber-restaurant turns a profit, they can move on to running other aspects of the hotel.

-This game not only helps to make the brand “Marriott” a household name, but players will also associate the brand with fun and leisure.
+This game not only helps make the brand “Marriott” a household name, but also helps players associate it with fun and leisure.
 “My Marriott Hotel” also strives to attract talent to the company’s career section and provide valuable educational information on the inner workings of the hotel industry–making it both a marketing and a recruitment tool.

 Become an authority

 In a competitive marketplace, it is important to find your niche–something that sets you apart from the competition–and Sheraton Hotels have decided to do exactly that.
 The introduction of their “Social Hour” program has been hugely successful in the hotels, themselves, and on social media platforms.
-A joint venture with Wine Spectator magazine, Sheraton Hotels’ “Social Hour” is a weekly tasting event boasting over 90 wines that have been Wine Spectator-rated.
+A joint venture with Wine Spectator magazine, Sheraton Hotels’ “Social Hour” is a weekly tasting event featuring over 90 wines rated by Wine Spectator.
 And it has drawn a massive social media following.

 Sheraton Hotels’ weekly Facebook installments entitled “Wine Wednesdays” offer wine-related tips from the highly respected Wine Spectator magazine, itself,–generating a buzz and solidifying the hotel chain’s reputation as the place to go to enjoy the finer things in life.